Britannia Education Trust

-Year 4 residential visit is planned for either the Summer Term (Science Museum) or Autumn Term (Celtic Harmony).
+Year 4 residential visit is planned for the Autumn Term (Celtic Harmony).

 Residential participation - although we expect our staff to take part in residential visits, we understand that there may be determining factors as to why the visit may not be suitable.
 Staff have the option to swap with another teacher at school.
 Parents will not be invited to attend residential visits.

 Individual venues have their own risk assessments but risks will also be considered by the school.
 For school constructed residential visits such as the visit to France, individual risk assessments are built covering each venue/activity.

 Plans for a residential visit need to take place 9–12 months in advance.
 Prior to any residential visit, the staff responsible need to visit the venue to:

 Check for suitability and safety, especially appropriate safety standards in outdoor activity centres